-Entrance Requirements: Michigan State University continues to support a multifaceted approach to admissions where factors such as grades, test scores, talent and experience are considered along with a critical component of specific course requirements.
-MSU recognizes that there will be students who have potential for academic success at Michigan State University, but who have not precisely met the high school course requirements, e.g., high-achieving students, students whose high schools do not offer all of the appropriate courses, non–traditional students, and international students.
+Entrance Requirements: Michigan State University continues to support a holistic approach to admissions where factors such as grades, test scores, talent, and experience are considered along with a critical component of specific course requirements.
+MSU recognizes that there will be students who have potential for academic success at Michigan State University, but who have not precisely met the high school course requirements, e.g., students whose high schools do not offer all of the appropriate courses, non–traditional students, and international students.
 The absence of any particular component of high school course work should not be an insurmountable barrier to admission.
 Michigan State University urges all interested individuals to apply for admission.

-High School Curricular Requirements: Michigan State University recognizes that adequate preparation for collegiate level programs demands comprehensive work in the academic subject matter areas and substantial training in writing.
-High school course work requirements provide the foundation on which university work is built by providing basic competencies in the following areas.
+High School Curricular Requirements: Michigan State University recognizes that adequate preparation for collegiate level programs demands comprehensive work in academic subject matter areas and substantial training in writing.
+High school course work requirements provide the foundation on which university work is built by providing basic competencies in the following core areas.

 English: Four (4) years of college preparatory composition and literature courses.
 The ability to comprehend what is being read and to read critically is fundamental for success in college.
 A student must come to college with the basic ability to recognize assumptions, to identify intentions, to acknowledge the various forms of literary expressions, and to understand and react to the author's message.
 It is expected that a high school student is familiar with a wide range of literature representing all literary forms and drawn from a variety of cultures.

 Clarity of expression is also important.
 College programs typically require the ability to organize, present and evaluate information and concepts in written form.
 A student must be able to use the conventions of written English to convey ideas in an effective and efficient manner.
 The successful student will be able to write analytically and critically, to construct arguments, and to see relationships between content and form, while reorganizing, revising, and refining to achieve a logical sequence of ideas leading to a conclusion.